Severe Acute Respiratory Syndrome Coronavirus 2 (SARS-CoV-2)

 Medical Precautions/Treatment

-Prophylaxis
+Vaccines/ Prophylaxis

-Consisting of a monoclonal antibody cocktail specific for the SARS-CoV-2 spike protein has been authorized in some jurisdictions for moderately to severely immunocompromised individuals who may not respond adequately to SARS-CoV-2 vaccines, and for individuals for whom such vaccines are contraindicated.
+Prophylaxis consisting of a monoclonal antibody cocktail specific for the SARS-CoV-2 spike protein has been authorized in some jurisdictions for moderately to severely immunocompromised individuals who may not respond adequately to SARS-CoV-2 vaccines, and for individuals for whom such vaccines are contraindicated.

-Diagnosis
+Diagnosis & Treatment

 Real-Time Reverse Transcriptase (RT)-PCR for use with upper and lower respiratory specimens.

-This may include the antiviral remdesivir, oxygen therapy, airway management, steroids, and the management of septic shock, depending on disease severity, in addition to the management of co-infection.
+Treatment may include the antiviral remdesivir, oxygen therapy, airway management, steroids, and the management of septic shock, depending on disease severity, in addition to the management of co-infection.

 Surveillance